 The gulls think downward.
-Raised on ocean-space and sprats, they turn to terrestrial matters: worms and beetles.
+Raised on ocean-space and sprats, they turn to terrestrial matters: beetles and worms.

 All beneath a milky blue and infinite sky.

-The gulls fly to and fro: seeking, fluttering, turning to drop and rise - a few seconds: success or failure.
-Focusing then refocusing.
+They flutter to and fro: staring, stopping, turning to drop and rise - a mere second or two.
+Focused then refocusing.
 Steady meditation.
-Embodied thinking.
+Body thinking.
 Time.